 “Our gathering in the park went off beautifully.
 About 45 people came along.
 We had a lot of people who said that this is something they had always wanted to do but never got around to doing it.
 They also spoke of what else we could do together – some have already begun planning a Christmas event.”
 Colin Craggs

 Love Our Street 3030 aims to bring people together as a community to look after our environment in Wyndham, to keep our streets beautifully clean and stop litter getting into our creeks, canals, on to beach or in the ocean.
 We aim to support the work of Beach Patrol by dealing with litter close to the source.
-Once a month, on the fourth Sunday of the month between 10.30am – 12noon we meet at one of our local shopping streets, parks and gardens or area of significant litter for a clean-up.
+On the morning of the fourth Sunday of the month we meet at one of our local shopping streets, parks and gardens or area of significant litter for a clean-up.
 Please contact us to get involved.
 E email@example.com FB https://www.facebook.com/

 “We had an amazing first gathering.
 The invitations were letterbox dropped and about 35 people showed up for a picnic at the local park.
 It was a beautiful sunny day and everyone was so pleased to have our community finally sprouting.
 One of the participants works as a professional facepainter, and she set up her face painting station under a tree in the playground and all the kids lined up to get their faces coloured up.
 It was so spontaneous and beautiful.
 Everyone was enthusiastic about continuing with the group and a couple of people have volunteered to join me in being community connectors.
 Our next events will be an Easter Egg Hunt and then a barbecue.”
 Carolina Isfer